rodneyg/new-engineering-test/README.md

 How else can you improve the application?

 ## Guidelines
+1. Please fork this repository and send us the url.
-1. We expect you to spend roughly 60 minutes.
+2. We expect you to spend roughly 60 minutes.
-2. We want to see how you think and your decision making process.
+3. We want to see how you think and your decision making process.
-3. We expect you to use AI heavily to help with this task.
+4. We expect you to use AI heavily to help with this task.
-4. If you have any issues, please reach out to us.
+5. If you have any issues, please reach out to us.

 ## Deliverables
 1. Working Code with setup instructions